-My Lockdown Books: Ten
+My Lockdown Books: Sixty

 I adore the Ottoline books, both as items and for the content.
 This one is my favourite, though, because it has Norway and the sea…